LEADING OFF: Patriots’ Day at Fenway, Twins still on pause

 The White Sox and Red Sox begin at 11:05 a.m. at Fenway Park in the annual Patriots’ Day game.
 Could mean early-morning batting practice for J.D Martinez and José Abreu.

-The event usually coincides with the Boston Marathon -- in past years, fans in the Green Monster seats would turn around to catch a glimpse of the leaders while others headed over after the final out to cheer on the runners at the finish line in nearby Kenmore Square.
+The event usually coincides with the Boston Marathon -- in past years, fans in the Green Monster seats would turn around to catch a glimpse of the leaders while others headed over after the final out to cheer on the runners in Kenmore Square, about a mile from the finish line.
 This year, the famous race has been moved to Oct.
 11 due to the pandemic.

 Chicago ace Lucas Giolito (1-0, 2.55 ERA) is slated to start the series finale against Nathan Eovaldi (2-1, 2.08).